-U.S. generally accepted accounting principles require that management's discussion and analysis on pages 21-25, the schedules of changes in the employers' net pension liability and related ratios, employer contributions - pension plan, changes in employers' net OPEB liability and related ratios, employer contributions - OPEB plan, investment returns and the related notes to required supplementary information on pages 48-51, be presented to supplement the basic financial statements.
-Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who consider it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis and the other required supplementary information, as listed in the table of contents, be presented to supplement the basic financial statements.
+Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, which considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

-Supplementary and Other Information
+Other Supplementary Information

-Our audit for the year ended June 30, 2017 was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the System's basic financial statements.
-The Supporting Schedules as detailed in the accompanying table of contents, and the Introductory, Investment, Actuarial, and Statistical Sections are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the New Hampshire Retirement System's basic financial statements.
+The supporting schedules, as identified in the table of contents, and introductory, investment, actuarial, and statistical sections are presented for the purpose of additional analysis and are not a required part of the basic financial statements.

-The Supporting Schedules as of and for the year ended June 30, 2017 are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The supporting schedules, as identified in the table of contents, are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Supporting Schedules are fairly stated, in all material respects, in relation to the basic financial statements as a whole for the year ended June 30, 2017.
+In our opinion, the supporting schedules, as identified in the table of contents, are fairly stated in all material respects in relation to the basic financial statements as a whole.

-We also previously audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the basic financial statements of the System as of and for the year ended June 30, 2016 (not presented herein), and have issued our report thereon dated December 20, 2016, which contained an unmodified opinion on those financial statements.
-The Supporting Schedules as of and for the year ended June 30, 2016 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the 2016 financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the 2016 basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare those financial statements or to those financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Supporting Schedules are fairly stated, in all material respects, in relation to the basic financial statements as a whole for the year ended June 30, 2016.
+The New Hampshire Retirement System's basic financial statements for the year ended June 30, 2017 (not presented herein) were audited by other auditors, whose report thereon dated December 12, 2017 expressed an unmodified opinion.
+The report of the other auditors dated December 12, 2017 stated that the supporting schedules for the year ended June 30, 2017 were subjected to the auditing procedures applied in the audit of the 2017 financial statements and certain additional auditing procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America and, in their opinion, were fairly stated in all material respects in relation to the basic financial statements as a whole for the year ended June 30, 2017.

-The Introductory, Investment, Actuarial, and Statistical Sections have not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on them.
+The introductory, investment, actuarial, and statistical sections have not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on them.